zzh8241102/2SDS-exp/README.md

 > 1. add the previously implemented code to this repo
 > 2. refine 2SDS architecture
 > 3. consider a **graph neural network** approach
+> 4. Looking ahead - consider the impotency when GPT4 tries to process a video or image sequence?
+Can we integrate or enhance our methods to change the situation?